 - gum diseases

-We start preoperative planning with a clinical examination.
+In Singapore, we start preoperative jaw surgery planning with a clinical examination.
 The surgeon will spend time taking measurements of your face and taking note of your unique facial characteristics.
 We then take moulds of your teeth to see how the teeth currently fit together.
-Not all cases will require surgery, the dental specialist may then suggest a braces treatment plan to correct crooked teeth or dental implants or a combination of both to correct your current jaw(s) problems.
+Not all cases will require corrective jaw surgery, the dental specialist may then suggest a braces treatment plan to correct crooked teeth or dental implant(s) or a combination of both to correct your current jaw(s) problems.
+Should surgery be required, a treatment involving the combination of oral and maxillofacial surgery may be recommended.

 Necessary radiographic investigations will be carried out on your teeth, jaw bones and jaw joint, all information incorporated, and the final, most functional and aesthetic position of your jaws will be planned with the latest digital software.
-Other blood tests, heart monitoring tests like ECG and chest x rays will be indicated to ensure that you are suitable for and require oral and maxillofacial surgery.
+Other blood tests, heart monitoring tests like ECG and chest x rays will be taken by our maxillofacial surgeon to ensure that you are suitable for and require oral and maxillofacial surgery.